 Furthermore, advertising spend on the Internet, similar to traditional media, tends to be cyclical and discretionary as a result of factors beyond our control, including budgetary constraints and buying patterns of clients, as well as economic conditions affecting the Internet and media industry.
-Poor macroeconomic conditions could decrease our clients' advertising spending and thereby have a material adverse effect on our business, financial condition, and operating results.
+For example, recent weather and other events have led to short-term increases in insurance industry client loss ratios, which in turn have led to decreased client spend on online performance marketing.
+In addition, inherent industry specific risks (e.g., Insurance industry loss ratios and cutbacks) and poor macroeconomic conditions as well as such short-term events could decrease our clients' advertising spending and thereby have a material adverse effect on our business, financial condition, and operating results.